Miss Mary Dunlop Murdoch Andrew Charitable Trust

 Governance and Leadership

-Trustee Information: Under OSCR regulations, trustee names will be published from January 2026.
+Trustee Information: Under OSCR regulations, trustee names will be published on the Scottish Charity Register from 9 March 2026.
 Currently, the trustees operate through the administration of Mitchells Roberton solicitors.

 How to Apply